What is a Decision Maker?

 How to Find the Decision Maker

 It’s important to make contact with the decision maker, as they’re the person who needs to be convinced to purchase your product.
-A manager may be very interested, and recognize the benefits of utilizing your product, but they’d need to get approval first.
+A manager may be very interested and recognize the benefits of utilizing your product, but they’d need to get approval first.

 You can also look at a company’s organizational structure to determine who a decision maker may be.
 Overall company size will also determine how many decision makers there are: a small company (under 50 staff) will only have one or two, whereas larger companies will have multiple.